pimmesselinkucl/UCL-thesis-template/README.md

 This package provides all of the files needed to support the production and typesetting of a PhD thesis at UCL.
 For contributions, comments, and bug reports, please contact Pim Messelink at pim.messelink.10@ucl.ac.uk.

-This template is essentially a modiefied version of Jordan Suchow's (suchow@fas.harvard.edu), all credits go to him.
+This template is essentially a modified version of Jordan Suchow's (suchow@fas.harvard.edu), all credits go to him.

 Contributions were made by Andrew Leifer (leifer@fas.harvard.edu), and thanks to Clemens Eppner for the Ubuntu instructions.